khalilh2002/distributor/README.md

 ## 2. Core Architectural Concepts

-The system follows a layered architecture for clear separation of concerns.
+The system is built upon a layered architecture (Controller, Service, Repository) to ensure a clear separation of concerns.

 ### Usecases